Coming April 12th.

-To celebrate the release of book two we are going to count down the next nine weeks with installments of the first chapter, free books, and a FACEBOOK party on April 12th.
-I don't have all the party details worked out yet, but I can tell you it will involve lots of prizes, and some Guest Star visitors. ( Mary Manners is a confirmed guest!)
+To celebrate the release of book two we are going to count down the next nine weeks with installments of the first chapter, free books, and a FACEBOOK launch party on April 12th.
+I don't have all the party details worked out yet, but I can tell you it will involve lots of prizes, and some Guest Star visitors. ( Mary Manners ,Martha Rogers, and Diane Brandmeyer are confirmed guests!)
 Watch this blurb each week for the details as I work them out.

-In the meantime We'll be giving away a copy of Terri's story each Friday, starting on 22 Feb.
+Between now and launch party time we're going to have some contests and a giveaway of Terri's story each Friday, starting on 22 Feb.
 How do you win?
 Come to the blog, track the progress of the party plans, and read the current installment of the story.
 Leave a comment.
 The blog post for April 12th will announce the winners.
 The more you visit over the next few weeks, the better your chances of winning.

 Now.
-Here's the first installment of The Women of Valley View: Terri
+Here's the sixth installment of The Women of Valley View: Terri